erictt/computer-science-learning/source/_posts/algorithms-2/week-4.md

             * When j = 3, we need to know what a match of [1, 2] looks like.
 [1, 2] = [BA] which already been set up in the last loop which X = 1.
 So we only need to copy over state 1 to 3, and then find the new X. X = state of [BAB] = dfa[B][1] = 2
             * When j = 4, same as last loop.
 Copy over, and set up X = state of [BABA] = dfa[A][2] = 3
             * Whey j = 5, copy over, and set up X = state of [BABAC] = dfa[C][3] = 0
-            * You can see X = the j element in the state of [1, j-1].
-And after current loop of seting up the mismatch, we set up the X for the next state mismatch checking.
     * copy mismatch:
         * <img src="https://i.imgur.com/KtVYneb.jpg" style="width:400px" />
 * Java implementation